spiffe/tornjak/CONTRIBUTING.md

 ## Development

-There are code architecture diagrams available in our [api documentation](./docs/tornjak-ui-api-documentation.md#11-overview).
+We welcome all development attempst and contributions from the community.
+The easiest place to start is by reviewing our code architecture diagrams available in our [api documentation](./docs/tornjak-ui-api-documentation.md#11-overview).

 ## Local testing